krosenberg/walmart-vaccine-appointment-checker-extension/README.md

 If you change the location search or want to check again, use the "Check again" button at the top of the page.

+I wrote this really fast and my JS code is really messy.
+Feel free to open a PR to clean it up or to add new features/UI improvements!